 Can you imagine biting into this crunchy, buttery, cookie that is filled with flaked almonds, cherries and drizzled with a perfect, not-too-sweet icing?

-Have I tempted you to try these scrumptious Cherry Bakewell Cookies?
+So have I tempted you to try these scrumptious Cherry Bakewell Cookies?
 Perfect with milk, or a cup of tea/coffee, especially as it is frrreeeezzzing outside today!

 One of the reasons I enjoy baking, so much, is that I can whip up a batch of cookies or loaf of bread and I know exactly what has gone into making them.
-I also really enjoy sharing what I bake, beyond our home.
+Also I really enjoy sharing what I bake, beyond our home.
 By that I mean, surprising our neighbours with a gift of cupcakes, baking a gift to say thank you, or just because.

 Recipe: Makes Approximately 20 Cherry Bakewell Cookies